masumi-network/kodosumi/docs/deploy.md

 This will apply your _base_ configuration from `./data/config/config.yaml` and adds a key `application` with records from `./data/config/company_news.yaml`.

-With running Ray, spooler and app we now start the kodosumi panel and register Ray deployments
+With running Ray, spooler and app we now start the Kodosumi panel and register Ray deployments

     koco serve --register http://localhost:8001/-/routes